JohnLCaron/rlauxe/README.md

 This gives a much tighter bound when you know what cards/ballots have which contests, since you can restrict your sampling to just those contests that are being audited.

-"Instead of sampling cards uniformly at random, the method uses card-style data (CSD) and consistent sampling"
+"Instead of sampling cards uniformly at random, the method uses card-style data (CSD) and consistent sampling".

 Without CSD "you basically have to pull 20 times the sample size".
 And yet all the CSD information is there in the election system.
 I'm inclined to say "you have to have CSD" to use our library (effectively).